sdmoir/concurrentai-core/README.md

 ![Header](https://github.com/concurrentai/concurrentai-core/raw/main/misc/images/header.png)

-Concurrent.ai is a platform that enables you to get started with machine learning in a rapid and evolvable way.
+Concurrent.ai is a platform (in early development) that will enable you to get started with machine learning in a rapid and evolvable way.

 # concurrentai-core